buddhist-uni/buddhist-uni.github.io/_content/essays/big-buddhas-of-bamiyan_dhammika.md

 course: medieval
 tags:
   - bart
-  - archeology
   - central-asian
 year: 2016
 month: apr
 pages: 2
 ---

-> The Taliban were by no means the first people to try to destroy the Buddhas, Islamic iconoclasts had been hacking away at them for centuries.
+> The Taliban were by no means the first people to try to destroy the Buddhas.
+Islamic iconoclasts had been hacking away at them for centuries.
 The Emperor Aurangzeb ordered cannons to blast the statues, as did a Persian king in the 18th century.
 Both attempts damaged but did not destroy the statues.

-This essay is a brief history of and reflection on the Buddhas of Bamiya.
+This essay is a brief history of and reflection on the giant Buddhas of Bamiyan.